ABOUT THE ARTIST IN RESIDENCE PROGRAM AT RECOLOGY SAN FRANCISCO

 The Artist in Residence Program at Recology San Francisco is a unique art and education program that provides Bay Area artists with access to discarded materials, a stipend, and a large studio space at the Recology San Francisco Transfer Station.
 By supporting artists who work with recycled materials, Recology hopes to encourage people to conserve natural resources and promote new ways of thinking about art and the environment.

-During their residencies, artists have scavenging privileges and 24-hour access to the company’s well-equipped art studio.
+During their four-month residencies, artists have scavenging privileges and 24-hour access to the company’s well-equipped art studio.
 Artists speak to elementary school classes and adult tour groups about the experience of working with recycled materials.
-At the conclusion of their residency, Recology hosts a two-day public exhibition and reception for the artists featuring the artwork made during their residency.
-When the residency ends, artists contribute artwork to the program’s permanent collection and these pieces continue to be shown in off-site exhibitions that promote recycling and reuse.
+At the conclusion of their residency, Recology hosts a three-day, public exhibition and reception of their completed artwork.
+Artists contribute pieces to the program’s permanent collection, and these artworks continue to be shown in off-site exhibitions that promote recycling and reuse.

 - To encourage the reuse of materials